Return to Library Home Page

 Foliage/Texture: Leaves are medium to dark green, opposite, simple, ovate, 1.25-inches wide to 3-inches long, leaf margins sometimes sinuate.
 Young leaves and stems somewhat pubescent.
 Stems will form adventitious roots at nodes if contacting moist soil.
 Overall, Japanese honeysuckle has a medium texture.

-Flowers & Fruits: Many terminal springtime flowers are intricate, white and yellow petals with prominent anthers, sweetly fragrant.
-Fruits showing in the fall and winter are a small black drupe.
+Flowers & Fruits: Many terminal springtime flowers are intricate, flowers colors vary from white, yellow to pinkish red, prominent anthers, sweetly fragrant.
+Fruits showing in the fall and winter are small black drupes.

-Seasonal Color: White and yellow springtime flowers.
+Seasonal Color: Springtime flowers.
 In cold weather climates, senescing foliage will turn bronze to red in fall.

 Light: Full sun, vigor reduced by shade.